ShakeefAhmedRakin/electron-react-ts-tailwind-shadcn-fastapi-template/README.md

 - Refactor into routers and services to scale better
 - Install any Python packages you need via `requirements.txt`

-> _Deep FastAPI structuring (e.g., using multiple modules with `APIRouter`, service layers, database layers, etc.) is yet to be fully tested in production builds with PyInstaller.
-This is on the roadmap for future improvements._
+> _Deep FastAPI structuring, such as using multiple modules with `APIRouter`, service layers, and database layers, is now fully tested in production builds with PyInstaller.
+This feature is stable and ready for use._

 Use the backend like you would in any typical FastAPI project — just keep an eye on how imports behave when bundling.